imanghafoori1/laravel-widgetize/README.md

 - Code Organization
 - HTML Minification

-#### What is a widget Object?
+#### What is a widget?

->You can think of a widget object as a page partial with 'View a Composer' attached to it.
+>You can think of a widget as a page partial with 'View a Composer' attached to it.

 >Or If you know `Drupal's Views` concept, they are very similar to each other.

->In fact Widget objects is are normal php objects without any methods, when you pass them into the `render_widget()` helper magically output `HTML`!!!
+>In fact Widget is are normal php class without any methods, when you pass them into the `render_widget()` helper magically output `HTML`!!!
  Which is the result of rendering a view partial with data from the widget controller.
  So we can replace `@include('myPartial')` with `{!! render_widget($myWidget) !!}`.